Beginner’s cookbook¶

 # Set up the problems: we will solve a radiation problem for each

-# degree of freedom of the body and for each frequency in the
+# degree of freedom and a diffraction problem for each wave direction,

 # Water density, gravity and water depth have not been specified.